 Roger Watterson (born 1951)-bass, violins (famous for his double neck violin), backing and occasional lead vocalist, occasional guitar player and main composer and lyricist.

-Richard Carpentier (born 1952, dead 2008)-keyboards (synthesizers, orchestron, piano, bass pedals and positive pipe organ), flutes, saxophone, clarinets, trumpets, trombones, backing vocals and bagpipes.
+Richard Carpentier (born 1952, dead 2008)-keyboards (synthesizers, orchestron, piano, bass pedals and harmonium), flutes, saxophone, clarinets, trumpets, trombones, backing vocals and bagpipes.
 Usually also responsible for sound and tape effects.

 Sid Berold (born 1951, dead 1977)-vocalist, banjo and guitars.
 Main composer during early years.